borbware/tic80-basics/intro.md

 ## [Display](https://github.com/nesbox/TIC-80/wiki/display) coordinates

 ![](https://github.com/nesbox/TIC-80/wiki/images/coordinates.png)

+## What about the nirvana part though

+* Only one window: no distractions!
+* No compile time: Test your creations *INSTANTLY*.
+* No bullshit: If you want to paint a pixel in `(x=30, y=15)` red, you *can*.
+* Low resolution & 16 colors:
+  * Less decisions to make.
+  * They're already premade for you, by the engine.
+  * Just make your game.
+* Limited yet expressive set of tools
+  * Limitations breed creativity, after all!

 ## Hello world game

 * Use the `new lua` command to create a new default cartridge